KDE/kdewin/readme.txt

-kdewin is a supplementary library and supplementary tools
+kdewin is a supplementary library and have supplementary tools which are required for compiling KDE applications on Windows

 history
 -------